RSE and PSHE

 Teaching about mental wellbeing is central to a young person’s development, and a priority for parents is their children’s happiness.
 We know that children and young people are increasingly experiencing challenges, and that young people are at risk of feeling lonely.
 The PSHE subject content will give them the knowledge and capability to take care of themselves and receive support if problems arise.

 Please note that RSE stands for Relationship and Sex Education and PSHE stands for Personal Social and Health Education.
 As a Church of England school, RSE and PSHE will follow diocesan guidance and cover the statutory requirements of the curriculum.
-Our full RSE policy can be found here.
+Our full RSE policy including information regarding the right to withdraw from RSE can be found here.

 In primary, PSHE is taught weekly for a one-hour lesson, as well as during collective worship and enrichment activities that cover elements of the PSHE curriculum throughout the year.
 At secondary, PSHE education is not taught as a discrete subject but is covered across the school in every year group in all curriculum subjects, including enrichment and wellbeing mornings and is monitored and reviewed regularly by the staff and governing body.

 In addition, visiting speakers and external visits also contribute to the curriculum across the school.
 In the past year we have had a range of organisations deliver age-appropriate sessions on elements of the PSHE curriculum to pupils.

 The RSE and PSHE programme ensures that pupils revisit topics in order to build upon their existing knowledge and skills throughout their time at the school.
 It is intended that RSE and PSHE will be taught through interactive learning activities as appropriate.

 The PSHE and RSE curriculum is regularly reviewed by our governing board.